MichaelVorndran/InconsistencyMasks/README.md

 **Combination Approaches:** IM+ combines IM with Noisy Student.
 In AIM+, the starting point is the best model from ALDT, not LDT, and the Labeled Dataset is replaced by the Augmented Labeled Dataset.
 In IM++ and AIM++, EvalNet is also integrated.

 ## Acknowledgement
-I would like to extend my heartfelt gratitude to the Deep Learning and Open Source Community, particularly to X, Y, and Z,  whose tutorials and shared wisdom have been a big part of my self-education in computer science and deep learning.
+I would like to extend my heartfelt gratitude to the Deep Learning and Open Source Community, particularly to X, Sentdex (https://youtube.com/@sentdex), and Z,  whose tutorials and shared wisdom have been a big part of my self-education in computer science and deep learning.
 This work would not exist without these open and free resources.